Aircloak/aircloak/cloak/docs/diffix.md

 ## Deployment

 Diffix Dogwood is deployed as a function or device that sits between an analyst (or application) and an un-anonymized database.
 In the Aircloak system, this device is referred to as Insights Cloak.
-In this document, for readability, we refer to is simply as the cloak.
+In this document, for readability, we refer to it simply as the cloak.

 An SQL interface is exposed to the analyst.
 The database may be an SQL database, or may be some other kind of data store.
 The cloak translates the analyst SQL into the appropriate query language.